Highland Cattle of the Peak DISTRICT

 Directions

-The easiest way to look for the cattle is from the Curbar Gap car park and then cross over to the opposite side of the road and head right to go through the gate onto Baslow Edge.
+Starting from the Curbar Gap car park then cross over to the opposite side of the road, and head right up the slope through the gate onto Baslow Edge.

-Walk along the edge to Wellingtons Monument ➕ (///marching.aboard.composer) then look to your left and follow the footpath down towards the trees (///keeps.tailwind.venturing), If you can't find them there, head right instead (///bright.rattled.newlywed) and drop down along the bottom of the edge and hopefully you should find them.
-Enjoy 😁
+Walk along the edge to Wellingtons Monument ➕ (///marching.aboard.composer) then look to your left and follow the footpath down towards the trees (///keeps.tailwind.venturing), If you can't find them there, head back right instead (///bright.rattled.newlywed) and drop down along the bottom of the edge and hopefully you should find them.

-Alternatively you can take our circular 5 mile route to give you the best chance of finding the Highland Cows covering most of their popular haunts. https://www.komoot.com/tour/1338423407?ref=aso
+If you are determined to catch a glimpse and don’t mind walking for a few hours, you can try a circular 5-mile route to give you the best chance of spotting the Highland Cows at Baslow Edge covering most of their popular haunts. https://www.komoot.com/tour/1338423407?ref=aso

 Please do not allow your dogs to get close to the cows as accidents could occur that may cause injury to yourself, your dog, the cows or unborn calves as some may be pregnant!